 I have yet to find a commercially produced ice cream or custard that I thought was truly healthy.
 Even the “no sugar added” ice cream brands are usually sweetened with sorbitol and maltitol that can still cause rises in blood sugar (as well as small LDL particles that lead to heart disease), not to mention gas and diarrhea–not the best choice after a romantic dinner!

 Here’s a way to make your own thick, rich custard without sugar, sorbitol, maltitol, and without having to endure gas and diarrhea.
-Of course, if you have a dairy sensitivity in some form, or if you are among the people whose weight loss is stalled or prevented by dairy products (due to the insulinotrophic action of the whey fraction of protein in dairy products), then this recipe may not be a good idea, or should be reserved for rare occasions.
-(In future, I will post a recipe for a delicious non-dairy custard made with coconut milk for the dairy-sensitive; my wife is incredibly dairy intolerant, so we’ve been having to do this for some time in my house.)
+Of course, if you have a dairy sensitivity in some form, or if you are among the people whose weight loss is stalled or prevented by dairy products (due to the insulinotrophic action of the whey fraction of protein in dairy products), then replace the cream with canned coconut milk.

 You will need an ice cream maker.
 I purchased an electric one (Deni) from Target for $23 and it works wonderfully.
 The vanilla custard I made last evening at the request of the 14-year old was a snap.